algolia/algoliasearch-django/README.md

 Algolia Search for Django
 ==================

-This package let you easily integrate the Algolia Search API to your favorite ORM.
+This package lets you easily integrate the Algolia Search API to your [Django](https://www.djangoproject.com/) project.
 It's based on the [algoliasearch-client-python](https://github.com/algolia/algoliasearch-client-python) package.

-You might be interested in the sample Django application providing a typeahead.js based auto-completion and Google-like instant search: [algoliasearch-django-example](https://github.com/algolia/algoliasearch-django-example)
+You might be interested in this sample Django application providing a typeahead.js based auto-completion and Google-like instant search: [algoliasearch-django-example](https://github.com/algolia/algoliasearch-django-example)

 Compatible with **Python 2.7**, **Python 3.2+** and **Django 1.7+**